-LiquidPlanner is transparent project management software that provides a central space for comprehensive project insight.
+LiquidPlanner is a transparent project management software that provides a central space for comprehensive project insight.
 Here are some of the ways we provide visibility into project work:

 Visibility across portfolios of work

 The LiquidPlanner workspace gives you access to hundreds of projects and tasks in a single view.
-You can choose to see everything from a high-level, long-range planning view to focusing in on current task activity.
+You can choose to see everything from a high-level, long-range planning view to focus in on current task activity.
 You can also customize how you see various project data using Dashboards, Card View, Baseline views and various reports.